AltGr/opam-wiki/Quick_Install.md

 # Install OPAM in 2 minutes

+This page describes how to install and configure OPAM.
+For further help and to learn how to use OPAM, you can either type `opam --help` or move on to the [Basic Usage](Basic_Usage.html) guide.

 ## Installing OPAM with your distribution

 You can use the OPAM package of your distribution if